 Etiquette Pro Tip: Corporate managers and staff are always expected to be the first to arrive at an event.
 Know when you are expected to be there.

 If you're at a cocktail reception, on the other hand, try holding your drink in your left hand.
-This leaves your right hand free for handshakes without risking a cold, wet hand.
+It leaves your right hand free for handshakes without risking a cold, wet hand.

 Bad Etiquette Scenario: You find a table for your muffin and water, and sit down – three minutes before the meeting begins.